dy/spect/README.md

 #### Attributes & properties

-Attributes defined on tags are set as element properties, the elements decide if passed props should be exposed as DOM Node attributes.
+Attributes are set as element properties, the element decides if passed props should be exposed as _Node_ attributes.
+For that purpose, the `snabbdom/props` module is used.

 ```js
 $(target, el => {